 - Leave Comments

 Once again, this all goes back to showing genuine interest in what other people are doing out there.
 Leaving comments in other people’s original tracks and mixes is a powerful tool, even more so than having a favorites list.
-This is because you have increased your visibility by leaving your mark in a song or mix that a number of people who don’t know or follow you are listening to.
+This is because you have increased your visibility by leaving your mark in a song or mix that several people who don’t know or follow you are listening to.
 If you just so happen to say something interesting, they may be persuaded to check your Soundcloud page on the merit of a single comment.
 However, I’d like to emphasize the word “merit” here.
 You need to say something interesting or insightful when you leave your two cents.
 “Great track!” usually won’t cut it.
 Leave a comment about something specific you liked about the song.
 Or, if someone has a question they left, respond to it.
 Post a track I.D. on a mix that doesn’t have a tracklist.
 How about a link to a blog post you wrote promoting the song in question.
 All of these types of comments are constructive and can better help increase your presence on Soundcloud.
 You don’t have to leave comments on everything you listen to, but remember that each one you leave creates a potential path back to your page.

 - Design an attractive avatar

 I cannot stress enough how important good design is when it comes to solidifying your identity on Soundcloud.
-Now you can argue all you want about how the music should do the talking, but a well designed avatar can attract listeners subconsciously.
-Likewise, an ugly avatar that has no shortage of played-out bevel, emboss, and lens flare filters thrown all over it does the opposite!
-Whether your listeners realize it or not, it’s a guarantee they will assume a professionally designed logo will result in equally polished music, and vice versa.
+Now you can argue all you want about how the music should do the talking, but a well-designed avatar can attract listeners subconsciously.
+Likewise, an ugly avatar that has no shortage of played-out bevel, emboss, and lens flare filters are thrown all over it does the opposite!
+Whether your listeners realize it or not, it’s a guarantee they will assume a professionally designed logo will result in equally polished music and vice versa.
 Crux Records is a perfect example of an eye-catching, elegantly-designed avatar.